Eomm/fastify-schema-constraint/README.md

 npm install fastify-schema-constraint
 ```

-This plugin support Node.js >=6 and Fastify ^2.2.x
+This plugin support Node.js >=10 and Fastify ^3
+Checkout the v1 for Fastify v2.

 ## Usage